One-Green/core-api-gateway/docs/quickstart/setup_master.rst

 .. note::

     Great !
-If you are able to access to Grafana, APi
+If you are able to access to Grafana, APi Gateway.
+    You will never redo this step, because docker container will restart automatically is case of crash